khinsen/leibniz/README.md

 I expect to properly document and release this code at some time, under a meaningful license.
 But for now, it is research code covered by the [CRAPL](http://matt.might.net/articles/crapl/) license.

+## Branch notes

+This branch explores a possible implementation for operators with unrestricted arities (much like Maude's polymorphic attribute) and a new type of rule ("function rule") that can be used with them.
+For now, operators must either have all arguments unrestricted or none at all, but this is merely for convenience of implementation.
+No bad surprises were discovered during implementation, and the result works fine, but it remains to be seen if this addition is important enough to be worth the added complexity.